rippedpiracy/site/docs/PC Software/games.md

 **[RARBG](https://rarbg.to) (Torrent)**

-A very safe site to get Games from, mostly Scene Releases which they have auto uploading Bots for.
+A very safe site to get Games from, mostly Scene Releases which they have Auto Uploading Bots for.
 If you use a VPN get ready to solve CAPTCHAs.
 <sub>psst. check the misc section for captcha bypasses.

 **[RuTor](http://rutor.info) (Torrent)**